Zertifiziertes Mitglied der Schweizerischen

 Qigong movement

-Before starting your practice always allow yourself to feel a little smile in your mouth – spreading to your whole body.
+Before starting your practice, allow yourself a small smile — let it spread through your whole body.

 Spinal Bone Marrow